CIMR-Algos/SeaSurfaceTemperature_ATBD/book/baseline_algorithm_definition.md

 ### Mathematical description

 #### WS retrieval algorithm
 Optionally, a statistical retrieval algorithm can be used to retrieve {term}`WS` given satellite {term}`TB`s and ancillary data.
 The {term}`WS` retrieval algorithm is a two-stage algorithm based on the multiple linear regression model from {cite:t}`Alerskans2020`.
 In the first stage, an initial estimate of {term}`WS` is retrieved using a so called global regression-based retrieval algorithm, i.e. the model uses one set of regression coefficient for all retrievals.
 In the second stage, a final estimate of {term}`WS` is obtained through the use of localized algorithms, such that different sets of regression coefficients are used for the retrievals.
-Here, the retrieved {term}`WS` from the 1st-stage retrieval is used to bin the data and regression coefficients are obtained for a set of pre-defined {term}`WS` intervals.
+Here, the retrieved {term}`WS` from the 1st-stage retrieveq_sst_uncertal is used to bin the data and regression coefficients are obtained for a set of pre-defined {term}`WS` intervals.
 Hence, the 2nd-stage retrieval algorithm is trained to perform well over restricted {term}`WS` domains.

 ##### 1st-stage: Global retrieval algorithm
 The first stage of the {term}`WS` retrieval algorithm uses a global regression model to obtain regression coefficients based on all training examples in the training dataset.
 The {term}`WS` retrieval algorithm is based on the {term}`NOAA` {term}`AMSR2` {term}`WS` retrieval algorithm {cite:p}`Chang2015` and uses {term}`TB`s and Earth incidence angle ($\theta_{EIA}$) to obtain initial retrieved {term}`WS`, $WS_a$,